'Breaking Bad' statues shine light on actors, Albuquerque

 “I’m glad New Mexico got the business, but really?”
 Montoya said.
 “We’re going down the road of literally glorifying meth makers?”

-He also questioned the logic of the tribute after Albuquerque in June 2020 removed a statue of Spanish conqueror Juan de Oñate.
+He also questioned the logic of the tribute after Albuquerque in June 2020 removed a stature of Spanish conqueror Juan de Oñate.

 Demonstrators tried to topple that bronze artwork in denunciation of Oñate’s brutal treatment of Native Americans roughly 500 years ago.
 A fight that broke out at the protest resulted in gunfire that injured one man.